seanboyce/ubiblio/README.md

 7. Admin users can access all features.
 Non-admin can only search, manage their reading list, and withdraw/return books.
 8. Content discovery (browse by genre).
 9. Works on most phones (browsing by genre will only work in landscape though, because of the sometimes long book summaries)
-10. Really quite fast, low memory requirements for hosting (I typically see under 100MB and tiny CPU usae).
+10. Really quite fast, low memory requirements for hosting (I typically see under 100MB and tiny CPU usage).
 11. No distractions -- it does what it needs to do and nothing else.
 12. Docker, Docker Hub image, and no-container install options.
 A big thanks to m0ngr31 for helping with this!

-No support for cover images.
-Wanted to keep memory footprint down and performance lightning fast.
-Besides, who judges books by the cover?
+13. Backup options and management!
+While the best way to backup is still via the included script, this is convenient for people running this with Docker.
+14. Database upgrade, so you can keep your data when upgrading the app.
+15. Optional support for cover / book images (up to 16 for each book), with thumbnail support.
+You can now judge books by their cover (but only if you want to)!
+16. A luxurious TWO optional custom fields, in case your library is structured differently than mine.
+Set them up in the admin menu.
+17. No hidden easter eggs!

 # Setup